harshit-273/StuffToLearn/GO/MD_Files/012_Functions.md

 calling a function that returns a function and assigning it to a variable
 ```

-## Directly calling a functio that returns a function
+## Directly calling a function that returns a function

 ### Example